iCliniq Logo

 Conclusion:

 A cholesteatoma is a cyst-like growth behind the eardrum or involving the eardrum.
 It is common in people with recurring ear infections and eustachian tube problems.
-Early detection and treatment can help avoid hearing loss.
+This condition may be confused with its differential diagnosis, so early and accurate detection and treatment can help avoid hearing loss.
 It is essential to have a regular follow-up.
+Reaching out to specialized healthcare providers may be beneficial.

 Frequently Asked Questions